steviecoaster/PSSysadminToolkit/README.md

 _This project is currently in active development.
 Usage of scripts is at your own risk.
 Feedback from usage is encouraged.
 If you encounter a bug, or see an ehancement, pleae file an Issue.
 And, if you are saavy with Powershell, feel free to submit a Pull Request and take a crack at the fix/enhancement yourself!_

-To test this module, work is being done in the Dev branch, so be sure to download from there.
+To test this module, work is being done in the Dev branch, so be sure to download from there for the most up-to-date code.

+If you would like to download the latest relase click here: https://github.com/steviecoaster/PSSysadminToolkit/releases/tag/v0.2-beta

 ## Currently testable functions